Littleton PRP Injections, Also Known As Platelet Rich Plasma (PRP) Therapy

 This concentrated sample of platelets is then combined with the original blood sample.
 We can then inject this platelet-rich blood into the treatment area.

 While results may not occur immediately, many women experience improved sensitivity, functionality, and muscle tone while improving the performance of sexual function and bladder control.
-PRP injections are a form of regenerative medicine, another service we offer in our medical office.
+PRP injections are a form of regenerative therapy, another service we offer in our medical office.

 Our medical team also offers trigger point injections for chronic and acute pain, which can be a good starting point for addressing your pain.